Frequently Asked Questions

 The email option will allow subscribers to receive notifications and updates directly to their email.
 This is a good option for those without access to RSS readers.
 To receive updates regarding a public notice, click on the icon and follow the instructions on how to receive updates.
 Instructions on how to stop receiving notices are sent at the bottom of each email.

-Subscription must be made individually to each public body.
-The public body must have published at least one notice before you are able to subscribe.
+Subscription must be made individually to each Body.
+The Body must have published at least one notice before you are able to subscribe.

-- After searching for a notice of the public body, click on any posting for that public body.
+- After searching for a notice of the Body, click on any posting for that Body.

 - This page gives the notice details.
 On the right side of the public notice details are the subscription options.

-- To subscribe to a public body, select the type of subscription you want (RSS Feed or email).
+- To subscribe to a Body, select the type of subscription you want (RSS Feed or email).

 iCalendar is a standard calendar data exchange.
 It allows users to send notifications and tasks to other users through email.
 This option will add notices and updates to the calendar upon receipt.